 Skip to main content

-TAX S ON THE INCOME OF NATURAL PERSONS
+TAX S ON PERSONAL

 The Third Final Provision of Law 28/2022, of December 21, introduces the following modifications with effect from January 1, 2023 in Law 35/2006, of November 28, on Personal Income Tax